 - Subjecting a trafficking victim to prostitution, illegal pornography or steady sexual abuse

 Punishments for violating these laws depend in part on the defendant’s prior criminal record and whether or not a weapon was involved in the crime.
 Still, most such offenses are deemed first-degree felonies.
 Those can bring fines of up to $10,000 and prison sentences of 5 to 99 years.

 Human Trafficking Defense

 With so much human trafficking in Texas, especially in Houston, some innocent persons are snared in nets by over-reaching authorities and then charged with the crime.
 This problem is compounded by excessively zealous prosecutors accusing persons of human trafficking without enough evidence, and by the difficulties in interpreting Texas’ human trafficking laws.

 If you need help with a human trafficking defense, you’ve come to the right place: the Neal Davis Law Firm.
 We stand ready to defend your legal rights after being charged with a human trafficking crime you did not commit.

 Experienced Houston criminal defense attorney Neal Davis can be your human trafficking lawyer.
-Contact Neal Davis today for a free and confidential legal review of your case.
+Contact Neal Davis today for a confidential legal review of your case.